 The first WCS event took place in October 2003, featuring five international cosplayers from Germany, France and Italy.
 The event included a panel discussion and photoshoots as well as an informal reception.
 It has since then been held annually around the start of August in Nagoya and other parts of Japan.
 In 2005 the WCS was held as part of Expo 2005 (a 185-day world fair also held in Nagoya, Japan) and a championship (the Cosplay Championship) was introduced to the WCS program for the event.

 By this time, the US, China and Spain had become a part of the WCS.
 For WCS 2012 the number of participating countries has increased to 20 and since 2008, the event has been officially recognized and supported by no less than 3 Japanese ministries.
 Denmark joined the WCS in 2007 and has since then been taking part in this grand event, showing the world what cosplay means to Denmark and how good we are at it!

-The numbers continously grows, but currently 32 countries participate.
+The numbers continously grows, but currently 34 countries from all around the world participate.

-The finals are held in Nagoya, Japan in the end of July to the beginning of August.
+The finals are held in Nagoya, Japan from the end of July to the beginning of August.
 The full program typically runs over a duration of 7 to 12 days.

 2015 Carina Gradholdt Petersen & Sørine Karlsson

 2014Sarah Juul Wallin & Alexander Hvidberg (Won the Brother Award for craftmanship)

 2012 Josefine Hansen & Maria Raarup Corell